 Our communication skills, or lack of them, can have more effect than we might think.
-The student quoted above, Karen, hadn't felt confident about picking up people's body language and this had inhibited her from asking questions when she really wanted to learn something.
-Improving one communication skill had the knock-on effect of improving another.
+The student quoted above, Karen, hadn't felt confident about picking up people's body

 This week has involved quite a bit of thinking about qualities, skills and knowledge, with a focus on those that may be useful for future study.
 Make sure you have a summary of your own positive qualities, transferable skills and range of knowledge in your learning journal.
 Remember that skills are something you can get better at so, if you find some that you feel should be labelled 'for future development', that's fine - jot these down too.